Dewalt-arch/pimpmyi3/README.md

 #pimpmyi3.sh (initial README.md) - script is not yet live on github

 # revision 1.0.3
+  - adding function and menu option to update your config files with the ones that are in the pimpmyi3-config github
+    - Menu 9 is for user config files
+    - Menu 0 is for root config files

+  - i3-keyboard.txt has been included in the git clone of pimpmyi3
+     - keyboard shortcut commands list (is not a 100% list of all i3 commands)
+     - please use this as a reference for keyboard shortcuts

   - modkey+ctrl+NUMBER quicklaunch applications added to i3 config
     only 6 keys have been programmed with commonly used program feel free to Change and customize and move them around for you!